What Are The Ethical Issues of Blockchain Technologies?

 Decentralisation versus reality: are blockchains decentralised?

 Recent research indicates that blockchain is not as decentralised as was previously believed.
 In the year 2020, 85% of Bitcoin was held by 4.5 percent of Bitcoin holders.
+The decentralized nature of blockchain has significantly influenced the development of the crypto market and cryptocurrency market as new asset classes within global financial markets, introducing unique challenges and opportunities for investors.
 A June 2022 report published by Trail of Bits Inc., Are Blockchains Decentralized?
 Unintended Centralities in Distributed Ledgers, studies the reality of blockchain technology decentralisation.
 These are the points mentioned in the report that can allow us to question the decentralisation of a Distributed Ledger Technology, or DLT :

-1. The authoritative centrality: the minimum number of entities necessary to disrupt the system.
+- The authoritative centrality: the minimum number of entities necessary to disrupt the system.
 The Nakamoto coefficient measures this central authority, and the closer this value is to one (1), the more centralised the system.
 In January of 2021, the Nakamoto coefficient for Ethereum was only two, and reached three in April 2022.
 For Bitcoin, however, “the Nakamoto coefficient is four, because taking control of the four largest mining pools would provide a hash rate sufficient to execute a 51% attack.”
+Most cryptocurrencies, including other cryptocurrencies beyond Bitcoin, have contributed to the speculative nature of the market and attracted a diverse group of investors and crypto investors seeking new opportunities in this evolving landscape.

 “21% of Bitcoin nodes are running an old version of the Bitcoin Core client that is known to be vulnerable.”